FloStone/larahelpers/README.md

-# larahelpers
+# Larahelpers
-Some custom helpers for laravel 5
+Some custom helpers and functions for Laravel 5

+##Installation

 Register Service Provider in app.php: